-This route is ideal for riders looking for more than a Sunday stroll.
+This route is ideal for riders looking for something more than the average Sunday stroll.
 The route travels through historic Downtown Brooklyn, around idyllic Prospect Park, through the artistic enclave of Williamsburg and follows the East River all the way to Astoria Park in Queens.
-Route begins in Central Park at 7:30 am or in Prospect Park at 8 am.
+The route begins in Central Park at 7:30 am or in Prospect Park at 8 am.
 Finish between 11 am and 3 pm.

-This route increases the mileage, but with New York’s relatively flat terrain, it is a manageable route for a rider looking to challenge themselves.
-This route takes riders through waterfront views along the Brooklyn Greenway, including the majestic Verrazano Bridge and the famous amusements at Coney Island.
-The route eventually re-connects with the 35-mile route to the finish.
-Route begins in Central Park at 7 am or in Prospect Park at 7:30 am.
+An increase in mileage, yes, but with New York’s relatively flat terrain this is a manageable route for the rider looking for a little bit of a challenge.
+This route includes plenty of harborside sights along the Brooklyn Greenway, including the majestic Verrazano Bridge and the famous amusements at Coney Island.
+The route eventually reconnects with the 35-mile route to the finish.
+The route begins in Central Park at 7 am or in Prospect Park at 7:30 am.
 Finish between 11 am and 4 pm.

-This route is not for amateurs.
+This route is not for the faint of heart, but its rewards are many.
 Riders travel out to Far Rockaway, Queens and beautiful Fort Tilden Beach.
-The route takes riders along miles of Queens greenway, through the serene, car-free Forest Park and up to Kissena Park, before cutting west through northern Queens to Astoria Park.
+The route takes riders along miles of Queens Greenway, through the serene, car-free Forest Park and up to Kissena Park, before cutting west through northern Queens to Astoria Park.
 Route begins in Central Park at 6:30 am or in Prospect Park at 7 am.
 Finish between 12 pm and 4 pm.

 100 mile -- The NYC Century

-The full 100 mile tour is for experienced bicyclists only.
-After Kissena Park, 100 mile riders split from the 75 mile route and swing through eastern Queens, along the waterfront on Little Neck Bay and under the Throgs Neck Bridge, before looping back west to Astoria Park.
-The route continues into the Bronx.
+The full 100 mile tour is for experienced cyclists only.
+After Kissena Park, 100 mile riders split from the 75 mile route and swing through eastern Queens, along the waterfront on Little Neck Bay and under the Throgs Neck Bridge, before looping back to Astoria Park and continuing into the Bronx.
 This part of the ride is hilly and the most challenging.
-The route winds down through northern Manhattan and historic Harlem.
-Route begins in Central Park at 6 am or in Prospect Park at 6:30 am.
+The route then winds down into northern Manhattan and historic Harlem.
+The route begins in Central Park at 6 am or in Prospect Park at 6:30 am.
 Finish between 12 pm and 6 pm.